Flash Flood Watch issued May 25 at 10:37PM CDT until May 26 at 7:00PM CDT by NWS New Orleans

 ...FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH SATURDAY EVENING...

 * portions of southeast Louisiana and Mississippi, including the

 following areas, in southeast Louisiana, Ascension,

-Charles, St. Helena, St. James, St. John The Baptist, St.
+Charles, St. James, St. John The Baptist, St. Tammany, Upper

-Upper St. Bernard, Upper Terrebonne, Washington, West Baton
+Bernard, Upper Terrebonne, and West Baton Rouge.
+In

 A Flash Flood Watch means that conditions may develop that lead

 to flash flooding.
 Flash flooding is a very dangerous situation.

 Additional Flash Flood Watches may be extended in area and time